the-rustketeers/crab-chat/Readme.md

 - **User nicknames**
   - User nicknames are assumed to be able to fit inside of a rust `String`.
   - User nicknames do not contain invalid unicode characters.
-  - User nicknames cannot contain "£".
+  - User nicknames cannot contain the newline character, `\n`.
   - Values should not contain arbitrary, non-printable characters.
 - **Messages**
   - Messages are assumed to be able to fit inside of a rust `String`.